ertanturan/Unity-Screenshot-Tool/README.md

 Screenshot Path : Direction of a save folder.
 (Can be empty.
 Tool will assign a persisten data path. ) Extension : In which texture format you want to export your capture ?
 Open File Directory : Show where your captures are saved to.

+3. Press Play.
+4. Press the key that you set when you want to capture.
+5. ENJOY !.

 ## Demo Project